Feathergunner/Triangulation/README.md

 ### Triangulation Algorithms:
 #### Feasible Algorithms that compute minimal triangulations:
 - EG.py: Create an arbitrary triangulation with the elimination game algorithm.
-Also contains a randomized version.
+Also contains a randomized version, and also a combined algorithm that minimizes a triangulation by EG with CMT.
 - SMS.py: Create a minimal triangulation by saturating all minimal separators.
 Also contains a randomized version.
 - LEX_M.py: Create a minimal triangulation with the algorithm LEX-M. Also contains a randomized version.
+- MSC_M.py: Create a minimal triangulation with the algorithm MCS-M. Also contains a randomized version.
 - CMT.py: Create a minimal triangulation with the Clique Minimal Triangulation algorithm.
 - RAMT.py: Randomized greedy search for a good triangulation.
 #### Algorithms with exponential complexity: